In this article, we will help you to understand the Advanced Field Types in Form 2.0.

 Configuring a Formula in the Formula Builder

-The Formula Builder in Form 2.0 allows you to configure a formula and apply it to the formula field so that the value of the field is automatically calculated based on the given formula.
-It has some predefined functions, conditions, and operators to help you configure a formula.
+The Formula Builder in Form 2.0 allows you to configure a formula and apply it to the formula field so that the field’s value is automatically calculated based on the given formula.
+It has predefined functions, conditions, and operators to help you configure a formula.
 The left panel in the formula builder contains all the conditions and functions while the bottom bar contains all the available operators.

 To configure a formula, perform the following steps –